TobiPHcheat/FList_Crack/README.md

-Friendlist hack with random menu
+Friendlist hack with random menu and fast crack ⏩